gcode-ai/rayml/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-- As a [user/developer], I wish I could use EvalML to ...
+- As a [user/developer], I wish I could use rayml to ...

 #### Code Example